emqx/cloud-docs/en_US/rule_engine/rule_engine_azure_event_hubs.md

 ## Test

-1. Use [MQTT X](https://mqttx.app/) to simulate temperature and humidity data reporting
+1. Use [MQTTX](https://mqttx.app/) to simulate temperature and humidity data reporting

    You need to replace broker.emqx.io with the created deployment connection address, add client authentication information to the EMQX Dashboard.